 For decades, Iran has vexed the international community.
 It introduced Islam as a form of governance in 1979 and has supported militants abroad and defied international norms.
 In May 2018, the Trump administration withdrew from the 2015 nuclear agreement negotiated by six world powers and Iran.
 The administration argued that the deal did not adequately curb Tehran’s nuclear program or address its missile program, human rights abuses, and support for terror.
 Washington reimposed sanctions as part of a “maximum pressure” campaign to change Tehran’s behavior.
 Tensions between Iran and United States escalated over attacks on tankers in 2019 in the Gulf of Oman.

 The U.S. Institute of Peace aids policymakers’ thinking on Iran and provides a unique forum for virtual diplomacy in the absence of formal ties between Washington and Tehran.
-USIP convenes experts, briefs lawmakers, and presents comprehensive views of Iran’s internal politics and relationships with the rest of the world through unbiased, fact-based research and analysis by Western and Iranian writers.
+USIP convenes experts, briefs lawmakers, and presents comprehensive views of Iran’s internal politics and relationships with the rest of the world through unbiased, fact-based research and analysis.
 USIP’s recent work includes:

-Briefing Decision Makers and Building Relationships.
 Through its focused research, USIP has become a leading source for timely Iran analysis.
-As a result, USIP experts periodically brief members of Congress and officials from the Pentagon and U.S. service academies.
+As a result, USIP experts periodically brief members of Congress, officials from the Pentagon and State Department, the intelligence community, and U.S. service academies.

-The Institute also maintains relationships with Iranian think tanks, foreign affairs analysts, economists, women’s rights activists, and officials to stay up to date on the latest political, economic, and social trends.
+The Institute builds relationships with think thanks, foreign affairs analysts, economists, youth and women’s rights activists, humanitarian groups, U.S. government agencies, congressional offices, and foreign diplomats.
+This enables USIP to foster dialogue on the latest political, economic, and social trends.